BaristaLabs/BaristaLabs.github.io/README.md

  - baristalabs.com
  - baristalabs.io

-Have a suggestion to provide clarification or look super-spiffier?
+Have a suggestion to provide clarification, your own blog post on Barista or to make the site look super-spiffier?
 Send a PR!